 - Dimensions: 14.6″(H) x 14.2″(W) x 15.6″(D)

-The iconic SB-2000 Pro by SVS is the best subwoofer for those who want to provide a solid foundation for their music and home theater setups for years to come.
 This compact sub can get as low as 19 Hz, reproducing sounds you can perceive rather than hear with perfect accuracy and depth.

-The SB-2000 Pro features advanced digital signal processing (DSP) technology that allows endless sound personalization through parametric EQ, room gain compensation, and an adjustable low-pass filter, blending every element of your audio system to create a coherent soundscape.
+The SB-2000 Pro features advanced digital signal processing technology that allows endless sound personalization through parametric EQ, room gain compensation, and an adjustable low-pass filter, blending every element of your audio system to create a coherent soundscape.

 The powerful SVS mobile app adjusts the sub’s performance based on your room characteristics by carefully calibrating the output and taking your listening preferences into account.